oddbird/oddsite/content/services/planning.rst

       work with you to add, remove, and rearrange features to find the right balance of functionality and budget.
 summary: |
-  **Our team is experienced in product plannning, discovery, and go-to-market strategy.**
+  **Our team is experienced in product planning, discovery, and go-to-market strategy.**
   We'll help you find your way to the right product -- a combination of your business goals and user needs --